roqua/documentation/technical/sso/epd_v3.md

 ### `user_email` - Email of the professional

+### previous_clientid - Old Identifier

+If no patient with `clientid` exists, we will check if we have a record under `previous_clientid`.
+If so, we will rename that to the given `clientid` and proceed with login.

 ## Deep link

 By default the user is sent to the `timeline` after login, which shows the recent activity for the dossier.
 But it is also possible to go to send the user to a specific page in the application by specifying the `area` to go to.

 ### area=fill_out_wizard - Preparing a questionnaire for a respondent to fill_out

-* `measurement_id` - optional - illegal id is same as empty, but with error notice - find in url when editing measurement in the admin interface
+- `measurement_id` - optional - illegal id is same as empty, but with error notice - find in url when editing measurement in the admin interface
-* `respondent_type` - optional - (patient/parent/profess/teacher/caregiver) illegal type means the user will get a clear message and the option to choose a different one.
+- `respondent_type` - optional - (patient/parent/profess/teacher/caregiver) illegal type means the user will get a clear message and the option to choose a different one.

 ### area=outcome - answers and scores for questionnaires

-* `questionnaire_id` - optional - illegal id is same as empty, but with error notice - find in admin -> rom-config -> vragenlijstoverzicht in url (different between staging and production)
+- `questionnaire_id` - optional - illegal id is same as empty, but with error notice - find in admin -> rom-config -> vragenlijstoverzicht in url (different between staging and production)
-* `questionnaire_key` - optional - illegal key is same as empty, but with error notice - find in admin -> rom-config -> vragenlijstoverzicht, next to title (same in all environments)
+- `questionnaire_key` - optional - illegal key is same as empty, but with error notice - find in admin -> rom-config -> vragenlijstoverzicht, next to title (same in all environments)
-* `outcome_section` - optional - (overview/scores/charts/answers) illegal section is same as empty, but with error notice
+- `outcome_section` - optional - (overview/scores/charts/answers) illegal section is same as empty, but with error notice

 ### area=report - page to preview and create a report.

-* `report_template_id` - optional - illegal id is same as empty, but with error notice - find in url when editing the report in the admin interface
+- `report_template_id` - optional - illegal id is same as empty, but with error notice - find in url when editing the report in the admin interface
-* `report_template_key` - optional - illegal key is same as empty, but with error notice - find in form when editing the report in the admin interface
+- `report_template_key` - optional - illegal key is same as empty, but with error notice - find in form when editing the report in the admin interface

 ## Example implementation, both client and server